mzivic7/pi-btconf/README.md

  - Set WLAN interface
  - Add new network to saved networks
  - Set new network ssid and password
- - Connect to selected network
+ - Connect to selected network and show network status
  - Show IP address
  - Shutdown or reboot device
  - Show interfaces state